Skip to main content

 1. Continue to practise the uses of each pipe by taking the boatswain’s call in your right hand between your thumb and index finger, as shown below.
 The buoy (the round bowl part on the end) should sit in the hollow of your hand and the keel (thin plate along the bottom of the call) should sit in the fleshy part where your thumb joins your hand.

-2. This next part is much easier with someone who can already play the pipes you’re learning, as they can point out when someone gets it right or wrong.
-If that’s not an option for your group, it may be better to learn the nautical terms that the parts of the boatswain’s call refer to.
-To better understand, make sure everyone understands where each part is first.
+3. If that’s not an option for your group, it may be better to learn the nautical terms that the parts of the boatswain’s call refer to.
+Make sure everyone understands where each part is first.

 An illustration of how to position your fingers on a boatswain’s whistle to play either low notes or high notes.